alligatormonday/react_portfolio/README.md

   ## Description:
 This is my most current portfolio (as of January, 2021).
 It features six various projects that I have completed recently, as well as my contact information.

-This application utilizes React.js, React-BootStrap, Node.js, ESlint, CSS, HTML.
+My portfolio was built with React.js, Tailwind CSS, Bootstrap, Node.js, ESlint, CSS and HTML.

 ![Image of DEMO application](public/assets/DEMO_image.png)